 • Get used to it.
 You can survive in a very high churn VSB/SMB market, but your CAC has to be super low.
 This really is only sustainable with an epic brand.
 After $3m-$4m in ARR, most companies growth just starts to decay from this churn.
 So to grow here, you have to have such a strong brand that it brings in an ever increasing number of leads consistently.
 This is hard but not impossible.

 • Go upmarket.
-As soon as you start to sell to large customers, the churn will come down, as noted above.
+As soon as you start to sell to larger customers, the churn will come down, as noted above.
 At least if you do it successfully.
-But this will also require you to evolve your product, build different features, etc. That’s also a big commitment.
+But this will also require you to evolve your product, build different features, etc. Often quite a bit.
+That’s also a big commitment.
+Net net, this is how many get to 100%+ NRR.

 But that level of churn … 7% … it is not uncommon when you sell to individuals and tiny businesses.
 But it is really, really hard to get to $10m ARR with that level of churn.
 The weight of that churn just brings you down.
 Because your revenue really does not recur at all.
 So things don’t get any … easier.